The district will use assessments as one indication of the success and quality of the district's

 1. Student Achievement – To produce information about relative student achievement so that

-parents/guardians, students and teachers have a baseline against which to monitor academic
+parents/guardians, students and teachers can monitor academic progress.

 2. Student Guidance – To serve as a tool for implementing the district's student guidance